 2-22 | Statement on sustainable development strategy | Sustainable Development Statement from Leadership |

-2-23 | Policy Commitments | Our operations pursue the highest standards, prioritizing reliability, safety, conservation, and advancing energy solutions for the systems we own, operate, and manage.
-Please refer to Sustainability Policy under Environment Metrics, Policies, and Practices, our safety policies and DEI statement under Social Metrics, Policies, and Practices, Ethics under Governance Metrics, Policies, and Practices. |
+2-23 | Policy Commitments | Our operations pursue the highest standards, prioritizing realibility, safety, conservation, and advancing energy solutions for the systems we own, operate, and manage.
+Please refer to Sustainability Policy under the Environmental section, our safety policies and equal opportunity employment policies under the Social section, Ethics under the Governance section. |

 2-25 | Processes to remediate negative impacts | The company’s employee handbook and conflict of interest policy guide our remediation processes.
-Read more about our processes under Governance Metrics, Policies, and Practices. |
+Read more about our processes under Governance. |

 2-26 | Mechanisms for seeking advice and raising concerns | Reporting directed to the office of the General Counsel, Human Resources, the CEO, or the board. |

-2-27 | Compliance with laws and regulations | In 2023, there were 0 significant instances of non-compliance.
+2-27 | Compliance with laws and regulations | In 2024, there were 0 significant instances of non-compliance.
 No fines or non-monetary sanctions were incurred. |

 2-28 | Membership associations | International District Energy Association |

 2-29 | Approach to stakeholder engagement | Stakeholders range from customers, communities we serve, state and local government agencies, and other key partners.
 The approach is dependent on system owners, customers, and communities serve.
 This includes working closely with building owners and customers, responding to customer and community inquiries.
-Read more about our stakeholder engagement process under Governance Metrics, Policies, and Practices. |
+Read more about our stakeholder engagement process under Governance. |

-2-30 | Collective bargaining agreements | In 2023, approximately 31.6% of our employee population were covered by a collective bargaining agreement. |
+2-30 | Collective bargaining agreements | In 2024, approximately 42.08% of our employee population were covered by a collective bargaining agreement. |

 GRI 3: Material Topics 2021 | ||

-3-3 | Management of material topics | Management of each material topics is described in the full report under Environment, Social, and Governance sections. |
+3-3 | Management of material topics | Management of each material topics is described in the full report under Environmental, Social, and Governance sections. |

 GRI 201: Economic Performance 2016 | ||